Sigma SD10: Foveon X3 image sensor

 Like its predecessor, the SD10 uses a sensor with the unique Foveon X3 sensor technology.
 The 10.2-million-pixel raw file generated from this sensor is processed to produce a 3.4 megapixel size image file.
-Although the image file is smaller than images from competing 10 megapixel cameras, it is made from the same number of measured data values because the Foveon sensor detects full-color data (three values) at each photosite; the actual resolution contained in its 3.4 MP images is about the same as a conventional Bayer/CFA sensor of 7–9 MP.
-Sigma and Foveon count each red, green, and blue sensor as a pixel, and state the camera has 10.2 million pixels; similarly, companies selling Bayer sensor cameras also count each single-color sensor element as a pixel.
+Although the image file is smaller than images from competing 10 megapixel cameras, it is made from the same number of measured data values because the Foveon sensor detects full-colour data (three values) at each photosite; the actual resolution contained in its 3.4 MP images is about the same as a conventional Bayer filter sensor of 7–9 MP.
+Sigma and Foveon count each red, green, and blue sensor as a pixel, and state the camera has 10.2 million pixels; similarly, companies selling Bayer filter cameras also count each single-colour sensor element as a pixel.

 Raw output only

 Unlike other DSLR cameras marketed concurrently, the SD10 performs no in-camera processing to common image formats such as JPEG and TIFF.
 Instead, it saves images in its own .X3F format, which retains all the information the camera captured.
 Processing on a computer is required to use these files.
 Sigma provides the Foveon-written SIGMA Photo Pro application for this purpose; in addition, Adobe Photoshop CS2 supports the format, as do several other image-processing applications.